 Due to the limited and specific nature of Ad Hoc Committees, members shall, generally, not be allowed to appoint alternates and are strongly encouraged to attend all Ad Hoc Committee meetings.
 However, a member may request an alternate to a meeting no more than twice per calendar year under the following terms.
 All requests for alternates require prior approval by the Executive Director.
-The Executive Director must be notified in advance in writing with the name of and contact information for the proposed alternate at least two weeks 30 days prior to the first day of the committee meeting, or the first day of the Council meeting held in conjunction with the committee meeting.
+The Executive Director must be notified in advance in writing with the name of and contact information for the proposed alternate at least two weeks 30 days prior to the first day of the committee meeting.
 Non-federal alternates will be reimbursed for travel expenses per the Council travel rules.
 Exceptions to these terms may be made at the discretion of the Executive Director for highly unusual occurrences.
 Such designees may participate in Ad Hoc Committee deliberations as a regular member.